 Legally registered occupants can transfer their rights by way of a Cession de Derechos, where the registered occupant “gives up his rights and passes them on to another person”.
 Transferring rights is a simple process but there is a very specific format that must be followed.
 The transfer or traspaso MUST be ratified by the Municipal Board or Consejo.
 Even though the law does not require an attorney to process lease transfers and concessions, the vast majority of people who buy land inside the ZMT, logically, go through an attorney.
 However you must follow up with your lawyer to make sure he is keeping the pressure on the municipality to finish the work.

 The Plan Regulador and Concession

-Even though there has been a substantial amount of development in the ZMT, to this day, Most of the coastal lands in the country still do not have approved zoning or Concessions.
-Considering that legal development cannot take place without approved zoning, most of the development inside the ZMT country wide is technically illegal.
-Also, since concessions are only granted once there is approved zoning, most of the occupants have a usage permission and not a concession.
+Even though there has been a substantial amount of development in the ZMT, most of the coastal lands in the country still do not have approved zoning or Concessions.
 In most cases, existing development will be approved once zoning is actually implemented.